 There are no excuses – the abuser is always responsible.

-The abuser always has a choice to use violence.
-They can choose to behave without violence.
-They can choose not to intimidate.
+The abuser always has a choice to abuse someone and they can choose not intimidate or control. .
 They can build a relationship built on trust, honesty, fairness and respect – if they want to.

-‘Blaming the victim’ for domestic violence is something that abusers often do to make excuses for their behaviour.
+‘Blaming the victim’ for domestic abuse is something that abusers often do to make excuses for their own behaviour.
 This is part of the pattern of abuse.
 Sometimes abusers convince their victims that they are to blame for the abuser’s behaviour – it’s part of controlling the victim.
-Blaming his behaviour on someone or something else – the relationship, his childhood, ill health, alcohol or drug addiction – is an abuser’s way of avoiding responsibility for his behaviour.
-But the fact is abuses have a choice – nobody ‘made them’ do anything.
+Blaming their behaviour on someone or something else – the relationship, their childhood, ill health, alcohol or drug addiction – is an abuser’s way of avoiding responsibility for their behaviour.